Semicid Contraceptive Suppositories Side Effects

 Generic name: nonoxynol 9 topical

 Note: This document contains side effect information about nonoxynol 9 topical.
-Some of the dosage forms listed on this page may not apply to the brand name Semicid Contraceptive Suppositories.
+Some dosage forms listed on this page may not apply to the brand name Semicid Contraceptive Suppositories.

-Applies to nonoxynol 9 topical: vaginal film, vaginal foam, vaginal gel, vaginal suppository
+Applies to nonoxynol 9 topical: vaginal film, vaginal gel, vaginal suppository.
+Other dosage forms:

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: